juanxramirez/Matrix_condition/README.md

 Runs the spatial analyses for the quantification of the degree of fragmentation, the degree of patch isolation, the extent of high human footprint values within the matrix, the extent of high human footprint values within suitable habitat, the change in the extent of high human footprint values within the matrix, the change in the extent of high human footprint values within suitable habitat, and the proportion of suitable habitat when the extent of suitable habitat is represented by high and medium habitat suitability combined, and the extent of the matrix by unsuitable habitat alone.
 Requieres habitat suitabilty models (available only upon request; https://globalmammal.org/habitat-suitability-models-for-terrestrial-mammals/), `hfp2000_merisINT_3_or_above.tif`, `hfp2013_merisINT_3_or_above.tif`, and `WorldMollweide.prj` as input data.

 # 5. RF_high_medium_first_last.R
 Runs a random forest model for the prediction of extinction risk transtions in terrestrial mammals when the extent of suitable habitat is represented by high and medium habitat suitability combined, and the extent of the matrix by unsuitable habitat alone.
 Here, we show the relative variable importance of predictors (Fig. 2), as well as the effect of the degree of habitat fragmentation, the degree of patch isolation, and the matrix condition on the probability of extinction risk transitions in terrestrial mammals (Fig. 3).
 Requires `data_high_medium_first_last.txt` as input data.
+Line can take anywhere from 3 to 5 hours to finish, depending on the speed of the processor.

 # 6. RF_quality_matrix.R
 Runs random forest models to predict extinction risk transitions for both species with a low-quality matrix and species with a high-quality matrix.
 Here, we show the relative variable importance in predicting extinction risk transitions for species with a low-quility matrix (Fig. 4a) and for species with a high-quality matrix (Fig. 4b).
 Requires `data_high_medium_first_last.txt` as input data.